TattlingJam4231/weapon-rebalances/README.md

      - Akimbo Contractor
        - ammo pickup increased from 1.22/4.25 to 4.0/9.0
        - total ammo decreased from 90 to 75

+     - Akimbo Igor Automatik
+       - ammo pickup increased from 1.62/5.67 to 4.0/9.0
+       - total ammo decreased from 120 to 80

    - Tier 1
      - Chimano 88